 Sash was languishing in a similar marriage.
 We discovered we had a lot in common.
 I felt a connection with her and realized we may be headed towards the same destination.

 In March of 2013, we managed to dump about half of our stuff, including real estate, a car, an extra motorcycle, a lot of accumulated junk, and some debts.
 We also joined my website development skills to Sash’s sales and marketing talents to develop a new digital marketing company.

 We left San Diego on motorcycles.

 Two and a half years later, Sash and I had rode through 35 states, coast to coast, meeting lots of people, making new friends, and forging a relationship.

 In October of 2015, Sash experienced some bad heart pain in Boise, ID.
-She had experienced heart pain for many years, and at one time, in 2009, her heart had stopped for two and a half minutes.
+She had experienced this off and on in previous years, and at one time, in 2009, her heart had stopped for two and a half minutes.
 Doctors in Boise strongly recommended she get a cardiologist and take it seriously.

 Why We Got the RV

 By that time, we had re-adopted a beagle that my first wife and I had owned years ago.
 The beagle, named Mia, was still living with her, and she didn’t want the dog anymore.
 So, I took her.
 Now with an old dog, we couldn’t continued Road Pickling on motorcycles.
 So, the idea came for buying a toy hauler and pickup truck and continuing our road lifestyle that way.

 The money for the RV and new pickup truck came because of the hard work we had done the past few years running our digital marketing business.
 Sash had made so many connections across the country, as well as in San Diego.
 I was busting my butt building websites for these clients.